awesopage/monorepo/README.md

 pnpm dev
 ```

-The application will be at http://localhost:4000.
+- The application will be at http://localhost:4000.
+- To create or reset test data, run `pnpm seed`.

 ### Run tests